nestorrente/erdiagram/docs/ERDiagram_language.md

 * `time`: a time representation, like _00:00:00_.
 * `datetime`: a date and time representation, like _01/01/1970 at 00:00:00_.
 * `blob`: a binary object, a.k.a. a byte array.
+* `identifier`: a special type that represents the identifier of the entity.

 ### Property modifiers